-The objectives of setting performance standards for inspections, defect intervention levels and maintenance response times are:
+The objectives of setting performance standards are:

-- (1) Support public safety.
+- (1) Ensure public safety.

 - (2) Protect road infrastructure assets.

-- (3) Ensure an appropriate level of protection against civil liability claims.
+- (3) Ensure an appropriate level of protection against civil liability claims based on available Council resources.

 4.2.
 Determining Level of Service

 Council has determined the standards to which it will inspect, maintain and repair public roadways, pathways, road infrastructure and road related infrastructure assets.
 When assessing appropriate levels of service required for the various activities, the following are taken into consideration: